 It is very important that every precaution be taken when browsing the web.
 In many cases, a popup will alert the user that the site is potentially harmful.
 In some cases, this doesn’t happen.
 There are a large number of sites on the internet that will install malware.
 If a program asks you to download and you don’t know it to be safe, don’t do it!
 Use a modernized browser like Microsoft Edge, which helps block websites deemed malicious from being able to install malware or bad code onto the computer.

 Let’s face it – we live in a society where everyone tries to get something for free.
 Movies, music, books and even software all fall into this category.
 This is not safe, especially if these items don’t come from a trusted or reliable source.
-This is one of the fastest ways to unknowingly get malware installed on the computer that will lead to additional problems over time.
+This is one of the fastest ways to unknowingly get malware installed on the computer which will lead to additional problems over time.

 Someone lends you a USB or another type of external device?
 If it’s from someone you don’t know very well, that device could have a virus on it that could destroy your entire system.
 Make sure any devices you connect are from a reliable source.